List of the oldest Scout groups: United Kingdom

-The first Scout Patrols and Troops were formed in the United Kingdom in 1907.
-There are a number of claimants to be the first troop.
-As Scouting was a movement and not an organisation, there was initially no central organisation.
+There are a number of claimants to be the first troop in the United Kingdom.
+As Scouting is a movement and not an organisation, there was initially no central organisation.
 The publishers C. Arthur Pearson Limited sold registration cards to subscribers of its magazine.
-Numerous local or regional Boy Scouts Associations were formed and several national Scouting organisations were formed in the United Kingdom including the Boys' Brigade Scouts, Chums Scout Patrols, YMCA Boy Scouts, British Boy Scouts, Church Scout Patrols, London Diocesan Boy Scout Corps, Boys' Life Brigade Scouts, National Peace Scouts, The Boy Scouts Association and Salvation Army Boy Scouts (re-organized in 1914 as the Life-Saving Scouts of the Salvation Army).
-The Boy Scouts Association was formed in 1910 and does not acknowledge any single troop as being the first.
-The Scout Association maintains a list of all the Scout Troops who claim to have started in 1908.
+Numerous local or regional Boy Scouts associations were formed and several national Scouting organisations were formed in the United Kingdom including the Boys' Brigade Scouts, Chums Scout Patrols, YMCA Boy Scouts, British Boy Scouts, Church Scout Patrols, London Diocesan Boy Scout Corps, Boys' Life Brigade Scouts, National Peace Scouts, The Boy Scouts Association and Salvation Army Boy Scouts (re-organized in 1914 as the Life-Saving Scouts of the Salvation Army).
+The Boy Scouts Association (now The Scout Association) was formed in 1910 and does not acknowledge any single troop as being the first but maintains a list of all the Scout Troops who claim to have started in 1908.

-The Scout Troops with the strongest claims are listed below:
+The Scout Troops with strong claims are listed below:

-The 1st Glasgow Scout Group in Scotland holds the earliest known registration certificate, dated 26 January 1908, issued by The Boy Scouts Association.
+The First Glasgow Scout Group in Scotland holds the earliest known registration certificate, dated 26 January 1908, issued by The Boy Scouts Association.
 The Group was formed from the Glasgow Battalion of the Army Cadet Corps; its Adjutant was Captain Robert E Young.
 In June 1907, they formed the 'Cadets' Winter Recreation Training Club'.
 The club was a success from the beginning, as 'Boss' Young related: "At first we met at my house, signalled up and down the stairs, tied knots around the banisters and always finished with a good tuck-in."
-'Boss' Young met B-P during Autumn 1907 who suggested that the Club could experiment with the ideas contained in 'Scouting for Boys'.
-On 16 January 1908, the Club was formally disbanded and the First Glasgow Troop of Boy Scouts was registered with Scout HQ in London.
+'Boss' Young met B–P during Autumn 1907 who suggested that the club could experiment with the ideas contained in 'Scouting for Boys'.
+On 16 January 1908, the club was formally disbanded and the First Glasgow Troop of Boy Scouts was registered with Scout HQ in London.

 The 1st Chesham Bois Group was founded in 1908.

+The 1st City of London holds a copy of their formal registration dated 24 May 1908 (Empire Day), but they had been operating for a few months prior to this date.
+The Scout Master was Arthur Poyser, the verger at All Hallows by The Tower – an associate of Lord Baden-Powell – see the group history at www.cityoflondonscouts.org.uk – the Group has operated continuously since formation, and is the only uniformed youth organisation in the City of London.
+They became the Lord Mayor's Own Scout Group in 1911.